 For the discrete performance specification, we make use of temporal logic formulas.
 For a discrete transition system, a temporal logic formula describes conditions on the sequence of events.
-One mathematical language that is widely used is linear temporal logic (LTL), which makes use of two temporal operators: always (\square) and eventually (\Diamond).
-Given a logical formula $\varphi(\alpha)$ that evaluates to true or false for a given (discrete) state α , we can define a temporal logic formula $\square \varphi$, which is interpreted as meaning that $\varphi(\alpha)$ should be true at all times in the future.
+One mathematical language that is widely used is linear temporal logic (LTL), which makes use of two temporal operators: always (\Box) and eventually (\Diamond).
+Given a logical formula $\varphi(\alpha)$ that evaluates to true or false for a given (discrete) state α , we can define a temporal logic formula $\Box \varphi$, which is interpreted as meaning that $\varphi(\alpha)$ should be true at all times in the future.
 Similarly, the formula $\Diamond \varphi$ represents the temporal logic statement that the logical formula φ is true at some future state.
 By combining these temporal operators with standard logical operators, we can obtain more complex formulas.
 For example, the formula can be interpreted as saying that at all times, if the formula φ is satisfied (evaluates to true), then eventually (at some time in the future) the formula ψ is true.
 This formula is a typical form for specifying that a system should respond to a certain event (captured by φ becoming true) by taking a certain action (captured by ψ becoming true).
-The always (\square) operator at the outer level of the formula describes the specification that this condition should be satisfied at all times, which means that the system should respond over and over again if the event condition occurs repeatedly.
+The always (\Box) operator at the outer level of the formula describes the specification that this condition should be satisfied at all times, which means that the system should respond over and over again if the event condition occurs repeatedly.

-$$\Box(\varphi \implies \Diamond\psi)$$
+$$\Box(\varphi \implies \Diamond \psi)$$

 A typical LTL formula for a supervisory control system has the form where φ{init} represents a proposition describing the initial state of the system, φ{env} describes the possible actions of the environment, φ{safe} is a safety requirement, and φ{goal} is a progress requirement.
-The environmental description φ{env} , safety requirement φ{safe} , and progress requirement φ{goal} are typically described using LTL or other temporal logics (including computational tree logic, CTL, or one of its variants, TCTL, pCTL, etc).
+The environmental description φ{env} , safety requirement φ{safe} , and progress requirement φ{goal} are typically described using LTL or other temporal logics (including computational tree logic, CTL, or one of its variants, TCTL, pCTL, etc.).
 These languages allow various specifications on sequences of actions, such as requiring that a certain condition hold until another condition is satisfied, or requiring that a certain condition occurs on a regular basis.

-$$\varphi{\text{init}} \wedge \Box \varphi{\text{env}} \implies \Box \varphi{\text{safe}} \wedge \Diamond \varphi{\text{goal}},$$ (15.4)
+$$\varphi{\text{init}} \wedge \Box \varphi{\text{env}} \Longrightarrow \Box \varphi{\text{safe}} \wedge \Diamond \varphi{\text{goal}}, \qquad (15.4)$$ minimizing the cost function (15.3).

-The control design problem for a supervisory system consists of finding a control law of the form in equation (15.2) that satisfies the system specification (15.4) while minimizing the cost function (15.3).
 Traditional approaches to this problem involve synthesis of the continuous control law using optimization-based approaches, as described earlier in this section, and manual design of the discrete control protocols.
 The system is then checked against the specification by running (many) repeated simulations and checking that in each case the system specification is satisfied.